-Before we look at these benefits in more detail, let’s look at what debating is and the purpose of debating and why debating is a useful thing to practice.
+Before we look at these benefits in more detail, let’s look at what debating is, the purpose of debating and why debating is helpful to practice.

 What is Debating?

-Debating literally means ‘to fight’.
-Today, debating means a discussion between two parties aimed at forming a conclusion.
-This is because this skill involves two parties (usually) holding different views about the same topic.
+Debating means ‘to fight’.
+Today, debating implies a discussion between two parties to form a conclusion.
+This skill involves two parties (usually) holding different views about the same topic.

-An example of debating is when you have one person who believes in God, while another person does not.
+An example of debating is when you have one person who believes in God while another does not.
 They might be debating a topic on, ‘Does God Exist’.
-One person will take the view that God does exist, while the other will take the view that God doesn’t exist.
+One person will argue God exists, while the other argues God doesn’t exist.

-The ‘winner’ of the debate will be the person who has the most cogent argument as to whether God does or does not exist.
+The ‘winner’ of the debate will be the person who has the most compelling argument as to whether God does or does not exist.

 This exercise was great for helping me think like a person who supports abortion thinks.
-It gave me empathy, but also strengthened my case against abortion as I could learn arguments that I would use later.
+It gave me empathy for those who have an abortion and strengthened my case against abortion as I could learn arguments that I would use later.

 For homeschoolers, debating varying topics helps broaden their worldview and understand the perspectives of others – especially as many people think homeschoolers have a narrow worldview.